Mufurun/interactiveMap/README.md

 # Project Interactive Map

-- This interactive map shows the locations of important locations of forestry industry on the coastal BC.
+- This interactive map shows the important locations of forestry industry on the coastal BC.